katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 <kbd><img width="741" alt="Screenshot 2021-09-28 at 6 15 33 PM" src="https://user-images.githubusercontent.com/81607668/135102196-6eeea30a-a874-4fb3-a4f6-25db97d6c825.png"></kbd>

-The format of the profile is `Markdown (.md)` file and its default name is `README.md`, so you can leave it as that.
+The format of the file is `Markdown (.md)`.
+Its default name is `README.md`, so you can leave it as that.

 <kbd><img width="720" alt="Screenshot 2021-09-28 at 6 18 40 PM" src="https://user-images.githubusercontent.com/81607668/135102549-9bc47d7f-d803-4cc2-a8a2-361c900a6b96.png"></kbd>

-**3. To edit a Markdown file, hover over the pencil ✏️ icon and click `Edit this file`.**
+**Step 3: To edit your Profile or Markdown file, hover over the pencil ✏️ icon on your right and click `Edit this file`.**

 <kbd><img width="354" alt="Screenshot 2021-09-28 at 10 29 37 PM" src="https://user-images.githubusercontent.com/81607668/135107847-f86bef5c-2f26-4942-9de2-104c446825e1.png"></kbd>